lindsaymacvean/fullstack_boilerplate/README.md

 * Good enough to show your friends and maybe some investors.
 * Good enough to handle up to ~10,000 concurrent connections without falling over
 * Should be able to run on cheap/free PaaS
-* Should incorporate best practice at a fundamental level.
 * Arranged so that a small team can get up to speed quickly
 * Each part/module should require minimum skill-set to maintain.